 The Deucalion Myth

-Zeus’ place in Ancient Greek religion
+Zeus in Ancient Greek religion

 Sites Sacred to Zeus

-Representations in Art
+Representations of Zeus in Art

 Aside from the famous Zeus statues, there are also paintings.
 J.-A.-D. Ingres’ postclassical painting “Jupiter and Thetis” based on Pheidias’ statue is one of the most significant.
-This canvas depicts Zeus enthroned among the clouds with a scepter and an eagle, while Gigatomachy is presented on the base of his throne.
+This canvas depicts Zeus enthroned among the clouds, wielding a scepter and an eagle, while Gigantomachy is presented on the base of his throne.

 In the old texts

-Writers referred to Zeus in many of their texts.
-Especially, he plays a vital role in the Odyssey and Iliad, as he was the leader of the Olympians and the one that decided the fate of the heroes.
+Many writers had mentioned Zeus in their works.
+Zeus, in particular, plays an important role in the Odyssey and Iliad because he was the leader of the Olympians and the one who decided the fate of the heroes.
 Furthermore, in his epics, the Theogony and the Works and Days, Hesiod described Zeus’ birth and rise.

-One can also find Zeus in old Latin texts.
-To be specific, one can read about him in Lucretius’ philosophical epic On the Nature of Things, in Cicero’s philosophical works, such as On the nature of the Gods, in Virgil’s Aeneid, in Ovid’s epic Metamorphoses and several other works of Flaccus, Statius, Silius Italicus and Claudian.
+Zeus can also be found in old Latin texts.
+To be more specific, Zeus is mentioned in Lucretius’ philosophical epic On the Nature of Things, Cicero’s philosophical works such as On the Nature of the Gods, Virgil’sAeneid, Ovid’s epic Metamorphoses, and several other works by Flaccus, Statius, Silius Italicus, and Claudian.

 Zeus was the greek god of the sky, lightning, and thunder.
 He was the father and the ruler of the Greek gods and men.